Carnegie Mellon University

 Bio

 Michael Mattarock brings deep expertise in national security, cybersecurity and artificial intelligence to his role as associate director and assistant teaching professor.
-With experience working within government agencies, leading security research strategies and consulting on security architecture solutions, Michael is a versatile leader with an impactful track record.
-As associate director, Michael collaborates closely with the INI's Director, Dr. Dena Haritos Tsamitis, to advance collaborations with government and industry partners and oversee academic affairs, in addition to teaching courses in cybersecurity and artificial intelligence ethics and operations.
+With experience working within government agencies, leading security research strategies and consulting on security architecture solutions, Mattarock is a versatile leader with an impactful track record.
+As associate director, Mattarock collaborates closely with the INI's Director, Dr. Dena Haritos Tsamitis, to advance collaborations with government and industry partners and oversee academic affairs, in addition to teaching courses in cybersecurity and artificial intelligence ethics and operations.

-Before joining the INI, Michael served as the Executive Director of National Security Research at Carnegie Mellon University (CMU).
+Before joining the INI, Mattarock served as the Executive Director of National Security Research at Carnegie Mellon University (CMU).
 He developed and implemented strategies to enhance the national security research portfolio across CMU, working closely with deans, faculty researchers and the Software Engineering Institute (SEI).
 He was the university’s point of contact for strategic mission partners, advancing key initiatives that serve to enhance federal capabilities and support the deployment of leading edge technologies.

 Education